.....CENTRAL HUMANISM HUB continued

 “There is no essential difference within mankind … Nor is there any member of any nation who cannot attain moral excellence by using nature as his guide.”
 (Cicero,106-43 B.C.)

 Central Humanism applauds the intentions of the last statement but rejects the first.
 Cicero’s argument seemed to be that because we use one word, man, to refer to people in general, their differences must be minimal.
 Well, the use of one word does imply that people have something in common (though Wittgenstein might have doubted this), but this is no excuse for brushing aside important differences.
-You might just as well say there’s no essential difference within the animal kingdom or in the exam results!
-Let’s not be fooled by language into believing in essences (see below).
+You might just as well say there are no essential distinctions within the animal kingdom or in the exam results!
+Let’s not be fooled by language into believing in essences (se below).

 The differences between people are to be esteemed more than their similarities – provided they do not lead to social disruption and strife.
 Variety is the spice of life, both across the human spectrum and for oneself.
 Any system that imposes uniformity on people, or on the way they think, is evil.
 And this includes systems in which an underlying foundation of "natural equality" is assumed.
 As an intrinsic property of human beings, equality is the great social lie, the imaginary force that binds modern society.
 Yet if equality were real, the notions of freedom, progress, justice, goodness and ethics would be entirely without meaning or use - there would be nowhere left for them to go.